-Most Kachava reviews you see online have one thing in common: a vested instead in selling more Ka’ chava protein!
+Most Kachava reviews you see online have one thing in common: a vested interest in selling more Ka’ chava protein powders!

 This one is the opposite.